edgio-docs/edgio-docs/guides/applications/v7/security/security_applications.md

     -   **Managed Rules:** A managed rule identifies threats through threat detection policies.
     -   **Client-Side Protection Policy:** A Client-Side Protection policy detects and mitigates attacks, such as cross-site scripting (XSS) and code injection, by applying a Content Security Policy to your traffic.
 -   Determines how violations of your access rules, API security rulesets, rate rules, custom rules, and managed rules are [enforced](#enforcement).
--   Allows you to audit new access rules, API Security rules, custom rules, and managed rules without impacting production traffic and while keeping your applications secure with known configurations.
+-   Allows you to audit new access rules, API Security rules, custom rules, managed rules, and Client-Side Protection policy without impacting production traffic and while keeping your applications secure with known configurations.

     From the **Security** dashboard, click **WAF Events** and then filter by `Profile Type = AUDIT` to isolate and analyze threats detected as a result of an audit of new access rules,  API Security rules, custom rules, and managed rules.